PaddlePaddle/docs/docs/install/compile/linux-compile-by-make_en.md

         ```
-        cmake .. -DPYTHON_EXECUTABLE:FILEPATH=[您可执行的 Python3 的路径] -DPYTHON_INCLUDE_DIR:PATH=[之前的 PYTHON_INCLUDE_DIRS] -DPYTHON_LIBRARY:FILEPATH=[之前的 PYTHON_LIBRARY] -DWITH_GPU=ON
+        cmake .. -DPYTHON_EXECUTABLE:FILEPATH=[您可执行的 Python3 的路径] -DPYTHON_INCLUDE_DIR:PATH=[之前的 PYTHON_INCLUDE_DIRS] -DPYTHON_LIBRARY:FILEPATH=[之前的 PYTHON_LIBRARY] -DWITH_GPU=ON -DWITH_DISTRIBUTE=ON
         ```

-Note: For the command involving Python 3, we use Python 3.10 as an example above, if the version of your Python is 3.8/3.9/3.11/3.12, please change Python3.10 in the commands to Python3.8/Python3.9/Python3.11/Python3.12
+Note: For the command involving Python 3, we use Python 3.10 as an example above, if the version of your Python is 3.9/3.11/3.12/3.13, please change Python3.10 in the commands to Python3.9/Python3.11/Python3.12/Python3.13